Direct Mail Response Intimidation Factor

 Moreover, if your campaign includes mailing catalogues or coupons, the results are even more encouraging.
 Imagine the possibilities.

 It’s worth noting that previous DMA reports stated that:

 ✓ Over 100.7 million U.S. adults made a catalogue purchase in 2016.

 ✓ 2.5 billion coupons were redeemed in 2015.

 Another advantage of using your own list is that ultimately, the cost of customer retention is much less than that of seeking out new clients and/or customers.
 However, this doesn’t mean that you should never send a cold mailing either.
-At some point you do want to bring in new customers as well so things don’t get stagnant.
+At some point you do want to bring in new customers as well so your customer base doesn’t become stagnant.

-What I’m suggesting is that if you’re thinking about planning a campaign, this is a smart place to start and best option for optimized direct mail response.
+What I’m suggesting is that if you’re thinking about a strategic and planned marketing campaign, this is a smart place to start and your best option to optimize your direct mail response.